Tuning Spark Applications

 Requesting five executor cores results in a request to YARN for five cores.
 The memory requested from YARN is more complex for two reasons:

-- The --executor-memory/spark.executor.memory property controls the executor heap size, but JVMs can also use some memory off heap, for example for interned Strings and direct byte buffers.
+- The --executor-memory/spark.executor.memory property controls the executor heap size, but executors can also use some memory off heap, for example, Java NIO direct buffers.
 The value of the spark.yarn.executor.memoryOverhead property is added to the executor memory to determine the full memory request to YARN for each executor.
 It defaults to max(384, .07 * spark.executor.memory).

 - YARN may round the requested memory up slightly.
 The yarn.scheduler.minimum-allocation-mb and yarn.scheduler.increment-allocation-mb properties control the minimum and increment request values, respectively.